yumimint/7D2D_Zombie_Save/README.md

 ## Features

-- **List Save Games**: Automatically detects and lists your "7 Days to Die" save games, showing the save name and the world name.
+- **List Save Data**: Automatically detects and lists your "7 Days to Die" Save Data, showing the save name and the world name.
-- **Create Backups**: Create compressed ZIP backups of selected save games.
+- **Create Backups**: Create compressed ZIP backups of selected Save Data.
 Backups are timestamped for easy identification (e.g., `MySaveGame_YYYYMMDDTHHMM.zip`).
 - **List Backups**: Displays a list of all available backups, sorted by date.
 - **Restore from Backup**: Easily restore a game save from a selected backup file.
 The tool handles the deletion of the existing save (if any) and extracts the backup to the correct location.
 - **Open Folders**: Provides quick buttons to open: